-- First, notify the fire department by pulling the pull station and (from a safe distance) calling 911 to provide details of the situation. - If you have been trained in the use of a portable fire extinguisher and are able to safely extinguish the fire, you may do so.
-Be sure you have a safe exit from the area and leave if one extinguisher does not put out the fire. - Evacuate the building as soon as the alarm sounds and report to College Staff/College Security Department (see "General Evacuation Procedures" above). - On your way out, warn others nearby. - Move away from fire and smoke.
+- First, notify the fire department by pulling the pull station and call 911 to provide details of the situation. - If you have been trained in the use of a portable fire extinguisher and are able to safely extinguish the fire, you may do so.
+Be sure you have a safe exit from the area and leave if one extinguisher does not put out the fire. - Evacuate the building as soon as the alarm sounds and report the alarm to college staff and ATC Campus Police (see "General Evacuation Procedures" above). - On your way out, warn others nearby. - Move away from fire and smoke.
 Close doors and windows if time permits. - Touch closed doors before opening them.
 If they are hot DO NOT OPEN.
 Seek other exits. - Use stairs only; do not use elevators. - Move well away from the building and go to your designated Immediate Assembly Area 500 feet from the building. - Do not re-enter the building or work area until you have been instructed to do so by the emergency responders.